oliverphilcox/RascalC/docs/usage/main-code.rst

 Overview
 ----------

-.. todo:: create section which crashes if we use periodic box boolean but not periodic compilation - also do we need both??

 This is the main section of RascalC, where a covariance matrix estimates are computed via Monte Carlo integration from a given set of input particles.
 Depending on the number of input fields the code will compute either components for a single covariance matrix or all required components for 6 cross-covariance matrices.

 **NB**: Before running this code, the jackknife weights and binned pair counts must be computed